KosmX/emote-format-cli/README.md

 ## Socket Daemon
 This application will listen to socket connection and response to them.

-Using socket is not user friendly, but this is the best way to implement it in [Emotes Open Collection](https://github.com/KosmX/emotes-open-collection)
+Using socket is not user-friendly, but this is the best way to implement it in [Emotes Open Collection](https://github.com/KosmX/emotes-open-collection)
-Java has terrible startup time (compared to other compiled programs), but insane performance (once loaded).
+Java has terrible startup time (compared to other compiled languages), but insane performance (once loaded).

-The daemon will need to be started once, and will be able to parallel serve multiple requests through sockets.
+The daemon will need to be started only once, and will be able to parallel serve multiple requests through sockets.